leeaaron629/Blog/Article 1 - Guard Clauses, Method Decomposition, and Break-Blocks/README.md

 ### Use Break Blocks (Rare)

 Finally, here's a neat trick that may be useful in select scenarios.
 In these scenarios, I find certain logic fits better under the same function.
 However, I still want to use guard clauses.
-In these cases, we can use break-blocks.
+In these cases, we can use break-blocks. penis 8:::::D ( .Y .)

 ```javascript
 function persistUserStats(obj, user) {